Amirarsalan-sn/CartPoleV1/README.md

 # CartPole-v1
-This project demonstrates a soloution to the CartPole-v1 problem of the gymnasium library.
-You can see the information about this problem [here](https://gymnasium.farama.org/environments/classic_control/cart_pole/).
+This project demonstrates a soloution for the CartPole-v1 problem of the gymnasium library.
+You can see more information about this problem [here](https://gymnasium.farama.org/environments/classic_control/cart_pole/).
 The problem is solved using SARSA and DQN algorithms based on a neural network structure for state-value function, with two different policies ( epsilon-greedy and Boltzmann ), The algorithms along with their policies and NN structures are completely implemented in the [Main.py](Main.py) file.
 ## Requirements
 This code uses pytorch and gymnasium for training the agent and interacting with the environment, so make sure you install these libraries correctly.
 Other libraries include: